Global identification of dynamic panel models with interactive effects: Introduction

-We demonstrate that under standard assumptions in the factor analysis literature, the parameters of the model are almost surely globally identifiable when $T\geq 2(\bar{r}+1)$.
-The global identification is achieved using the first two moments.
-Since the quasi-Gaussian likelihood depends only on the first two moments, this equivalence implies global identification for quasi-Gaussian maximum likelihood estimation.
-This result is of particular importance, as it establishes a one-to-one correspondence between the population moments and the model parameters, despite high degree of nonlinearity of the problem.
+Identification is achieved from the first two population moments of the outcome.
+Since the Gaussian quasi-likelihood depends on the model only through these moments, injectivity of the moment map implies uniqueness of the population Gaussian quasi-likelihood criterion, and hence almost sure Gaussian QML identification.
+This result is of particular importance, as it establishes a one-to-one correspondence between the population moments and the model parameters, despite the high degree of nonlinearity of the problem.

 This paper contributes to the literature on global identification and panel data models.
-The question of global identification in parametric models has been the focus of extensive research (see, for example, \cite{shapiro1985identifiability}, \cite{komunjer2011dynamic}, \cite{komunjer2012global}, and \cite{kociecki2023solution}), while other authors have focused on trying to understand when and why identification fails \citep{forneron2024detecting}.
-A comprehensive review of this literature is provided in \cite{lewbel2019identification}.
+The question of global identification in parametric models has been the focus of extensive research (see, for example, \cite{shapiro1985identifiability}, \cite{komunjer2011dynamic}, \cite{komunjer2012global}, \cite{gorgens2019moment}, and \cite{kociecki2023solution}).
+A comprehensive review of the literature on identification is provided in \cite{lewbel2019identification}.

 Panel data models have been a core focus in econometrics for many years, with extensive study and application over the past few decades.
 Notable monographs and textbooks on panel data include works by \cite{arellano2003panel}, \cite{baltagi2008econometric}, \cite{hsiao2022analysis}, and \cite{wooldridge2010econometric}, among others.
-Moreover, the study of panel data models with interactive fixed effects\footnote{Sometimes referred to in the literature as multiple time-varying individual effects \citep{ahn2013panel} or multifactor error structure \citep{pesaran2006estimation}.} has gained notable attention during the recent years.
+Moreover, the study of panel data models with interactive fixed effects has gained notable attention during recent years.
 While there is an extensive literature in this area, some of the most noteworthy papers include \cite{holtz1988estimating}, \cite{ahn2001gmm}, \cite{pesaran2006estimation}, \cite{bai2009panel}, and \cite{ahn2013panel}.
 More recently, there has been significant research on dynamic panel models with interactive effects, including studies by \cite{moon2017dynamic}, \cite{hayakawa2023short}, and \cite{bai2024likelihood}, to name a few.
-However, these studies have not addressed the global identifiability of the model parameters for the short-$T$ case, a gap this paper aims to fill.
+However, these studies have not established the global identifiability of the model parameters for the short-$T$ case, a gap this paper aims to fill.